2023 Washington Mystics season

-The 2023 Washington Mystics season will be the franchise's 26th season in the Women's National Basketball Association, and their first season under Head Coach Eric Thibault.
+The 2023 Washington Mystics season was the franchise's 26th season in the Women's National Basketball Association, and their first season under head coach Eric Thibault.

 On November 15, 2022, the Mystics announced that former head coach Mike Thibault would be retiring from the coaching side of basketball.
 He would still retain his General Manager title.
-They also announced that assistant coach Eric Thibault would be hired as the new head coach for the Mystics.
+They also announced that assistant coach Eric Thibault would be promoted to head coach for the Mystics.

-The Mystics earned the fourth overall pick in the 2023 WNBA Draft through the Draft Lottery system.
+The Mystics earned the fourth overall pick in the 2023 WNBA draft through the Draft Lottery system.
 They entered the lottery with the third best odds, but fell one spot.